creativeprojects/resticprofile/docs/content/installation/docker.md

 ### Platforms

-Starting from version `0.18.0`, the resticprofile docker image is available in these 2 platforms:
+The resticprofile docker image is available in these 2 platforms:
 - linux/amd64
 - linux/arm64/v8 (compatible with raspberry pi 64bits)

 ### rclone

-Starting from version `0.18.0`, the resticprofile docker image also includes [rclone][1].
+The resticprofile docker image also includes the latest version of [rclone][1].

-### Release cycle on docker hub
+### Container imager release cycle

-The docker image is uploaded automatically on docker hub when a new release is published on github.
-Also, the `latest` tag is updated to the latest release.
+The Docker image is automatically uploaded to both registries when a new release is published on GitHub.
+The `latest` tag is updated to match the release.

-Every week, the `latest` image is rebuilt to include the latest updates from restic, rclone and the base image (alpine).
+Each week, the `latest` image is rebuilt to include updates from Restic, Rclone, and the Alpine base image.

-Another image is also updated after every commit on the main branch.
-It's tagged with `nightly`.
-Please be aware that this image might be unstable and should not be used in production.
+After every commit to the main branch, another image is updated and tagged as `nightly`.
+This image may be unstable and is not recommended for production use.

 ## Scheduling with docker compose